MicrosoftDocs/VBA-Docs/access/Concepts/Miscellaneous/display-and-use-the-file-dialog-box.md

 ---
-title: Display and Use the File Dialog Box ms.prod: access ms.assetid: e4690a8b-f976-3be9-70b0-2d8c2377a19a
+title: Display and use the File dialog box ms.prod: access ms.assetid: e4690a8b-f976-3be9-70b0-2d8c2377a19a
 ROBOTS: INDEX